-141. "Volunteers" in the Edgewood experiments were in most instances required to sign a statement agreeing that they would:
+he Edgewood and other experiments were in most instances eeing that they would:

-not divulge or make available any information related to U.S. Army Intelligence Center interest or participation in the [volunteer program] to any individual, nation, organization, business, association, or other group or entity, not officially authorized to receive such information.
-I understand that any action contrary to the promises of this statement will render me liable to punishment under the provisions of the Uniform Code of Military Justice.
+ake available any information related to U.S. Army er interest or participation in the [volunteer individual, nation, organization, business, her group or entity, not officially authorized to rmation.
+I understand that any action contrary to his statement will render me liable to punishment under the provisions of the Uniform Code of Military Justice.